 Will my international assets be protected under a DIFC will?

-As of June 2019, a testator making a will may now include his/her international assets.
+As of June 2019, a testator making a will may now include his or her international assets.

 The effect is far reaching insofar as the conclusion of one all-encompassing will saves time and cost.
 This is especially attractive to individuals who own assets not only in the UAE but also in other countries.

-While a testator may include international assets in his/her will, it is best to seek professional legal advice as to enforceability of the will.
-The testator needs to work out whether the will is going to be effective in any jurisdiction outside the United Arab Emirates.
+While a testator may include international assets in the specific jurisdiction where the assets are located in his or her will, it is best to seek professional legal advice as to enforceability of the will.
+The testator needs to ensure whether the will is going to be effective in the relevant jurisdiction outside the United Arab Emirates.

-Should a testator have any questions concerning the enforceability of his/her will, they should contact a lawyer who is suitably experienced and qualified to render legal services within the UAE, and in particular the DIFC with their concerns who has the right to render legal services within the UAE with their concerns.
+Should a testator have any questions concerning the enforceability of his or her will, they should contact a lawyer who is suitably experienced and qualified to render legal services within the UAE, and in particular the DIFC with their concerns.
 The lawyer will make the necessary enquiry with a law firm in the relevant foreign jurisdiction (as indicated in the will.)
 The lawyer will explain the legal system to the foreign lawyer and indicate the applicable statutory provisions and on analysis of and confirmation as to the enforceability of the testator’s DIFC will.